xmtp/xmtp-dot-org/docs/faq.md

 The `production` network is configured to store messages indefinitely.

-XMTP may occasionally delete messages and keys from the `dev` network and will provide advance notice in the [XMTP Discord community](https://discord.gg/xmtp) and [XMTP Announcements discussion forum](https://github.com/orgs/xmtp/discussions/categories/announcements).
+XMTP may occasionally delete messages and keys from the `dev` network and will provide advance notice in the [XMTP Discord community](https://discord.gg/xmtp) and [XMTP Announcements forum](https://community.xmtp.org/c/start-here/announcements/7).

 Different approaches to long-term message storage are currently being researched.

 Have other questions or ideas about message storage?
-Post to the [XMTP discussion forum](https://github.com/orgs/xmtp/discussions).
+Post to the [XMTP Community Forums](https://community.xmtp.org/).

 ## Messages